Australian Open 2020: Ok raider destroys Thyme's dream as shocking hostilities keep future generation unhealthy - The Media Times

 Dj Shakhtar beats Thyme, winning eighth title, restores World No.1

 And that familiar beating goes on.
-Federer, Nadal and ok chuckle have now shattered the last 13 bouts between them.
+Federer, Nadal and ok chuckle have now shattered the last 13 bats between them.
 Interlopers, keep trying your best.

 Many open-air celebrities up to the mid-1980s hardly ever gave Castlemaine XXXX the Australian Open, and the likes of Bjorn Borg and McNa McEnroe have repeatedly missed Melbourne.